FAQ

 Infracost has a CLI and a Cloud Pricing API backend service, as well as many CI/CD integrations.
 There is also a SaaS product, Infracost Cloud, that complements the open source CLI by giving teams advanced visibility and controls.
 When the CLI runs, it:

 The CLI calculates the monthly costs.
-The results can be output in table, JSON format or other formats.Infracost Cloud
+The results can be output in various formats including JSON or text table.

-If you have enabled this product, the CLI sends the final cost estimate in JSON format to your account in Infracost Cloud.
+If you use Infracost Cloud, the CLI sends the final cost estimate in JSON format to your dashboard, the JSON does not contain any cloud credentials or secrets.

 Security and Privacy